 Link

-Exploring the possibilities of discarded materials coming from commercial buildings
+Exploring the possibilities of waste materials of commercial building

 Link is research project which is the part of the Semba Ethical Design Thinking activities.
 This project is focusing on discarded building materials coming from the demolition of commercial buildings as well as mock-ups materials produced in large quantities during the planning and design stages, exploring the various possibilities of recycling.
 It provides an opportunity to consider an ideal way to incorporate mass-produced and consumed materials into a recycling system.